YuKersha/COVID-19-Impact-on-Education-A-First-Glance/covid-19-exam.md

     ## 5 2021  33   31
     ## 6 2022  33   31

-    ## Warning: package 'dplyr' was built under R version 4.0.2

-Let's examine the descriptive statistics.
-We observe that there is a zero percent completion rate for certain exams.
-This is suspicious and could indicate the presence of outliers in the data.
-It is particularly concerning when it comes to the reading exam, where achievements are typically quite high.
+Let's now examine the descriptive statistics.
+We observe that certain exams have a zero percent completion rate, which is suspicious and may indicate the presence of outliers in the data.
+This is particularly concerning for the reading exam, where achievements are typically quite high.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <thead>
 <tr>